-The best way to use this compilation of data is to consider all data points together.
+The best way to use this auto detailing market research data is to consider all data points together.
 When you consider the population of an area alongside the total number of detailing businesses as well as the density score, you can focus in on “sweet spots” that have more potential for a successful new business venture.

 Important Takeaway: The total number of businesses needs to be considered in relation to the population of the area.

 Detailing Business Startup Tip: Try to find cities and states with relatively high populations (or even high population growth) with a low density score to start a new detailing business.